cassie-s/note-taker/README.md

 # Note Taker
   ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)
   ## Description
-  This application is a simple note taker that uses Express.js to store data on a client-side server.
-This application is deployed on Heroku.
+  A simple note taker that uses mongoose for data modeling and vanilla javascript on the frontend.
+Editing notes is a future improvement.

   ## Table of Contents